The Ultimate Snow Clearing Guide

 There are a variety of snow shovels to choose from.
 Size, handle shape and material make up the main differences between shovels.
 If you’re wondering which one is best for your needs, consider these options:

-You’ll find that most inexpensive snow shovels come with plastic handles and blades.
-Although they’re not too strong, plastic is one of the lighter materials and should be able to handle moderate snowfall.
+You’ll find that snow shovels that come with plastic blades and/or handles are the most inexpensive.
+Although they’re not too strong, plastic is one of the lighter materials and can handle light to moderate snowfall.